-If you’ve managed to catch the recent Jungle Book movie, you’ve probably already fantasised about visiting the jungles of India and spying a tiger in the wild.
+If you’re a fan of the Jungle Book movie, you’ve probably already fantasised about visiting the jungles of India and spotting a tiger in the wild.
 Well, as someone who has actually experienced such a wonderful sight, I can honestly say it’s a fantasy that you should definitely turn into reality.

 It was 8am when we began.
 My travel group hopped into a private open-air Jeep with a driver and a naturalist from Creative Travel.
 The sun was still rising and we were all wrapped up warm, struggling to fight off the sleepiness.
 We entered the jungle and immediately found ourselves surrounded by monkeys and peacocks.
 We continued on towards our 'zone' for the day.
 Ranthambore National Park is split up into sections where only a few 4X4s are allowed each day, so as not to disturb the park's inhabitants.
 Before we'd even reached the zone though, I spotted her.

 A tiger in the distance walking behind some long grass.
 In disbelief I pointed her out to the driver and we came to a halt.
 For the next five minutes we were all captivated as the female Bengal walked alongside our Jeep before crossing the road, marking its territory in front of us, then darting back into the jungle.
 I can honestly say it was one of the best travel experiences I've ever had.

 Here are my top tips to help you see a tiger too: